t-9/familiars-note/README.md

 ## npm
 The npm can be run by the following commands such as.
 ```
-docker exec -it familiars-note-npm sh -c "npm install && npm run dev"
+docker-compose run --rm npm install && npm run dev
 ```

 ## adminer
 You can view The adminer page by going to the following URL.
 [http://localhost:9781/](http://localhost:9781/)